jrtnq514/date-util/README.md

 Date formatter element/utility for your Polymer project.

 ##Constructor
-*Note: You may change the default format in the constructor for that instance.*
+*Note: You may change the default format in the constructor for every usage of that `DateUtil()` instance .*

 ```js
 var date = new DateUtil();